National Galleries of Scotland Art Competition for Schools Privacy Notice

 With parental permission, images of prize-winners will be published in promotional material, including online.

-Within the scope of the art competition, the Scottish Ballet provide additional prizes for a further set of winners.
-As part of that relationship with Scottish Ballet, NGS shares data with them in the following way: ten artworks are selected by the Scottish Ballet who then select their winners from the ten.
-The Scottish Ballet then return the artwork to the schools directly.
-Each artwork contains the name of the pupil, the age category and the school, as attached by the teacher submitting the work to the competition and Scottish Ballet have access to this data.
+Within the scope of the art competition, the Scottish Ballet and the Royal Botanic Garden Edinburgh provide additional prizes for a further set of winners.
+As part of that relationship with Scottish Ballet and RGBE, NGS shares data with them in the following way: ten artworks are selected by the Scottish Ballet and RGBE who then select their winners.
+The Scottish Ballet and RGBE may then return the artwork to the schools directly.
+Each artwork contains the name of the pupil, the age category and the school, as attached by the teacher submitting the work to the competition and Scottish Ballet and RGBE have access to this data.

 Images of prize winners may be posted online and can therefore be viewed from anywhere in the world.
 Other than that, we do not transfer personal data relating to this competition internationally.